AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

     ![](/images/3DS/3DS-System-Font-Customization_02.png)

 3. Click `File` → `Open`, select the 3DS font file.
 Do not launch another FontForge window from Start Menu or Desktop, both fonts need to be opened in the same FontForge instance.
+- You should have two FontForge windows:
+  - Custom font (FontForge window A)
+  - 3DS font (FontForge window B)

     ![](/images/3DS/3DS-System-Font-Customization_03.png)